 1) Take a 5 gallon bucket and fill it up with water.

-4. Using a plastic pitcher, not metal, I then water the nemotodes into the soil where I see leaf notching.
+4) Using a plastic pitcher, not metal, I then water the nematodes into the soil where I see leaf notching.

 It is very little effort for a dramatic and healthy result.
 Good gardening!